lavabit/libdime/docs/style.md

 ### Loop Statements

+Iterated statements shall be placed at one indentation level in from the enclosing loop statement.
+Braces enclosing the iterated statements are required.
+Loop control expressions should be formatted the same way as conditional expressions for `if` statements.
+The control expressions should express all condtions under which the loop will exit;
+`break` statements should not be used.

-For loops shall have a space separating the `for` and the opening parenthesis of the control expressions.
+For-loops shall have a space separating the `for` and the opening parenthesis of the control expressions.
 Control statements shall have a space after each semi-colon and no space between the expressions and their enclosing parenthesis.
-If the control expressions extend beyond the text-width then each expression shall be placed on its own line, except for the first which shall be placed on the same line as the `for`.
-The separating semi-colons shall be placed on the same line as the control expressions which they terminate.
-If multiple statements exist in a single control expression, a space shall follow the comma which separates them.
-Braces containing the iteration statements are required and shall be placed on their own lines at the same indentation level at the `for`.
+If the control expressions extend beyond the line text-width then each expression after the first shall be indented one level and placed on its own line.
+Semicolons shall be placed on the same line as the control expressions which they terminate.
+The opening brace is placed on the same line as the last control expression.
+The closing brace shall be placed on its own line at the same indentation level at the `for`.

-Do-while loops shall have the `do` placed on its own line and braces, which are required, shall have the opening brace placed on its own line immediately following the `do`.
-The terminating brace shall be placed on the line immediately following the last iteration statement.
+Do-while loops shall have the `do` placed on its own line.
+The opening brace is placed immediately following and on the same line as the `do`.
+The terminating brace shall be placed on the line immediately following the last iterated statement.
 The `while` will be placed on the same line as the terminating brace with a single space on either side of the `while` keyword, followed by the control statement placed in parenthesis and finally the semi-colon terminating